The Peach Blossom Fan: Translations

-One edition published by the University of California Press was translated into English by Chen Shih-hsiang and Harold Acton, K.B.E. with Cyril Birch collaborating.
-Birch wrote that the University of California Press translation is "complete except for a very few places".
+Chen Shih-hsiang and Harold Acton, K.B.E. published a translation in 1976, with Cyril Birch collaborating.
+Birch wrote that the translation is "complete except for a very few places".
 Portions translated included what Birch described as "the contrasting low punning and bawdy badinage," the scholars' formal compliments and greetings, "high poetry" within the songs, and self-introduction speeches and soliloquies described by Birch as "sometimes rather stiff".

-Acton wrote that he and Chen Shih-hsiang hoped that their translation would be published at some point but that they translated the play "for its own sake rather than for publication."
-Chen Shih-hsiang had been researching early Chinese poetry and Acton had suggested translating The Peach Blossom Fan.
-Chen Shih-hsiang died in May 1971.
-At that time there was a manuscript draft with all scenes except for the final seven translated.

-Cyril Birch, who had worked with Chen Shih-hsiang at the University of California Berkeley, translated the final seven scenes and revised the drafts.
-As a guide Birch used the People's Literature Press edition published in 1959 in Beijing.
-He used the annotations written by Wang Chi-ssu (C: 王季思, P: Wáng Jìsī, W: Wang Chi-ssu) and Su Huan-chung.

-Due to the usage of allusions common in plays in the Ming and Qing Dynasties the University of California translation uses footnotes for what Birch described as "many" of these allusions.
-Birch wrote "many more have been sacrificed to the interests of readability".
+Acton wrote that he and Chen Shih-hsiang translated the play "for its own sake rather than for publication."
+When Chen died in May 1971 he left a manuscript draft with all scenes except for the final seven translated.
+Cyril Birch, who had worked with Chen, translated the final seven scenes and revised the drafts.
+Birch used the People's Literature Press 1959 Beijing edition with annotations by Wang Chi-ssu and Su Huan-chung.
+The translation uses footnotes for what Birch described as "many" of these allusions, but "many more have been sacrificed to the interests of readability".
 Birch wrote that in the final scenes, if the closest translation "would have impossibly retarded the movement of the verse" Birch used paraphrasing to follow on the actions of Chen Shih-hsiang and Acton.
 Birch cited Scene 32 as an example of a place where the translation was abridged.
 There the Master of Ceremonies' speech's strings of instructions indicating commands such as "Kneel!
 Rise!
 Kneel!" were omitted.
 Birch wrote that "These commands, in performance, would punctuate an elaborate posturing dance, but they make for boring reading."

+Wai-yee Li published another translation with Oxford University Press in 2024.
+The companion website includes contemporary reactions, the author's commentary, and historical context.